More Magic of Lovecraft: Grimoires of the Cthulhu Mythos

 Simon’s Necronomicon, the handy paperback edition kids have used to usher in the end times since the 1970s.

-Before my talk, Satan’s Little Book Club convened at Magus to discuss Simon’s Necronomicon.
+Satan’s Little Book Club hosted a discussion of Simon’s Necronomicon at Magus Books in Minneapolis.
 This was the first occult book I owned and has a fascinating introduction that draws parallels between the dark entities and elements of Lovecraft’s fiction, and the most notorious and beloved magician of the last century, Aleister Crowley.
+Following that I gave a talk on a subject that’s fascinated me since childhood – H.P.
+Lovecraft and magic.
+Fiction corresponding with magical practice in the physical world makes it seem real.
+Magical practice in the physical world corresponding with fiction enhances it with the spice and imagery of fiction.
+Both are true even if there is no concrete connection.

 I’m not going to dive deeply into that here but it’s worth mentioning just so I don’t give the impression that Grant was an advocate or leader in the development of CM.
-Nor is Grant (now deceased) widely accepted as a former head of the OTO.
-But he was interesting.
-Alan Moore called him “a schoolboy gone berserk on brimstone aftershave,” which is a colorful and somewhat endearing epitaph you may agree with before we’re done.
+Nor is Grant (now deceased) accepted by all as a former head of the OTO.
+But he was (and still is) interesting.
+According to Alan Moore, Grant was “a schoolboy gone berserk on brimstone aftershave,” which is a colorful and somewhat endearing epitaph you may agree with before I’m done.
 People will forgive you for being wrong, but not for failing to be interesting.

 The Magical Revival.
 Kenneth Grant beat Simon by a few years and was probably part of the inspiration for his Necronomicon.